 Since 2011 Prof Mardaljevic has served as 'UK Principal Expert' for European Committee for Standardisation CEN/TC 169 WG11 'Daylight in Buildings'.
 Throughout that time he led both the formulation and the drafting of the daylight part of the standard.
 In a major break with all previous standards, the methodology (which is normative) bases the targets (which are informative) on the provision of absolute levels of daylight illumination rather than simply relative levels (e.g. 2% daylight factor).

+Mardaljevic carried out all of the climate-based daylight modelling (CBDM) for this landmark evaluation.
 Extensive simulations were used to assist the building owner and manufacturers in making informed decisions on the design and control of an automated roller shade and electric lighting control system for The New York Times Headquarters in the pre- and post-bid phases of the project.
 A prior monitored field study in a full-scale mockup answered initial questions concerning technical feasibility and performance benefits of automated control.
 Simulations enabled extension of the monitored field study to the final building in its complex urban context.

-Radiance simulations were used for a variety of purposes, from understanding the effects of urban shadow on shade useage to assisting with pre-calibration of photosensor sensitivity in a complex daylit interior environment.
+In addition to CBDM, Radiance simulations were used for a variety of purposes, from understanding the effects of urban shadow on shade usage to assisting with pre-calibration of photosensor sensitivity in a complex daylit interior environment.
 Time-lapsed images enabled stakeholders (building owner and manufacturers) to visualize the daylit environment of the final building in its urban context with automated shade control and assess how well visual comfort (direct sun, surface luminance), daylight quality (illuminance level and distribution), and view were to be addressed by the system at different orientations and locations within the building.
 Inherently, a top-down roller shade compromises daylight when lowered to control direct sun and glare.
 Simulations were also used to determine whether minor adjustments to the shade control algorithm could increase interior daylight levels without compromising visual comfort.
 All of the above simulations were made for a discrete set of days, typically solstice and equinox days using CIE clear and overcast sky conditions and was sufficient for the directed purpose.

 Annualized, climate-based Radiance simulations were conducted to more thoroughly assess comfort conditions and availability of view.
 Prof Mardaljevic carried out all of the CBDM work for this landmark daylight evaluation study - 140Gb of generated CBDM data were analysed to derive recommendations for the shade control algorithms.
 This helped the owner weigh the tradeoffs between number of hours of glare discomfort versus access to view and daylight.